 Essential Applications

-As essential workers, teachers know we must all carry on the daily battle of trying to help kids learn.
-Teaching during the pandemic was challenging and forced us to tap into our creative minds and forced us all to adapt our traditional teaching styles to the new online environment.
+During COVID, as essential workers, teachers knew we must all continue the daily battle to help kids learn.
+Teaching during the pandemic was challenging and forced us to tap into our creativity and adapt our traditional teaching styles to the new online environment.
 We learned how to use new technologies like Zoom, Google Meet, and MS Teams.
-We had to find ways to have students create and submit work that they could do with marginal wifi on many times inferior devices.
+We had to find ways for students to create and submit work on devices with marginal wifi, often on devices many times inferior.
 Some had to do all their work on their phone because that was the best option they had.
 Can you imagine typing an essay on your phone?
-Adaptation occurred for us teachers and also required students to adapt.
+Adaptation occurred for us teachers, and also required students to adapt.
 Some continued to excel, fighting through the difficulties of the pandemic, while others were casualties of the process, succumbing to the loneliness, depression, and social-emotional drain that robbed them of some of the most important times of their young lives.

 As we moved out of lockdown and the online learning environment back to more familiar ground and back into the classroom, I discovered some essential applications that I brought into the virtual business environment during the pandemic.
 These applications improved the way I teach and will continue to be used as we emerge from that restrictive environment.
 I wanted to share a couple of essential applications with you that made my job so much easier and integrated well into the VE classroom and online.

-Management of a virtual business classroom requires years of practice.
-Trello is inexpensive software ($5 per month or $60 per year for the standard package) that allows your student to work in a closed, collaborative, project-based online environment.
-One of the challenges of teaching VE is the craziness of so many things happening simultaneously.
+ClickUp is a free alternative to using the standard paid Trello (see below).
+Managing a virtual business classroom requires years of practice.
+ClickUp is free online software that lets your students work in a closed, collaborative, project-based environment.
+One of the challenges of teaching VE is the sheer number of things happening simultaneously.
 For new teachers, this can be overwhelming.
-Unlike a traditional academic class where everyone is always doing the same thing at the same time, in the virtual business environment, you could have the students working on 20-30 different projects or tasks all at the same time.
+Unlike a traditional academic class, where everyone is always doing the same thing at the same time, in the virtual business environment, you could have students working on 20-30 different projects or tasks simultaneously.
 In this work-to-learn model, students must take ownership of their learning and work independently or in small teams.
-Trello checks every box when it comes to helping create a streamlined VE classroom and provides the students with everything they need to get work done.
+ClickUp checks every box for creating a streamlined VE classroom and provides students with everything they need to get work done.

-Useful Features of Trello: The basic program is free and easy to join and set up.
-Groups are set up as a board (like a bulletin board in your classroom).
-The free program allows you to have ten boards.
-On each board, you can create an unlimited number of lists, and on those lists, you can add an unlimited number of cards (kind of like Post-it notes).
-The students can move cards from one list to another list and from one board to another.
-On the back of the cards, you can control the color, due date, and directions, create a checklist for students to follow, and can have active links to files, websites, and videos to supplement the tasks.
+Useful Features of ClickUp: The basic program is free and easy to join and set up.
+I recommend you set up five spaces for your firm, combining departments as needed (5 is the max for a free account).
+Using the basic Starter setup for everyday tasks for your TO DO, IN PROGRESS, and COMPLETED status lists.
+On the lists, you can add an unlimited number of cards (like Post-it notes).
+Students can move cards between status lists.
+When you click on the card, the information becomes visible.
+You can control the color, due date, and directions, create a checklist for students to follow, and can have active links to files, websites, and videos to supplement the tasks.

 The Remind App.